 Workers’ Compensation Claim

-However, it is important to note that your employer and any representatives for your workers’ compensation program are incentivized to reduce the claim they would owe to you as possible.
-Workers’ compensation can be difficult to file, and representatives will use any tools at their disposal to find a reason to deny your claim.
+However, it is essential to note that your employer and workers’ compensation program representatives are incentivized to offer as little as possible.
+Workers’ compensation can be difficult to file, and representatives will go to great lengths to find a reason to deny your claim.

-Therefore, it is important to work with an attorney when filing for workers’ compensation.
+Therefore, working with an attorney when filing for workers’ compensation is essential.
 An experienced spinal cord injury lawyer can work to ensure your claim is correctly documented and filed.
 Your attorney can also negotiate with all involved parties while you take your time to focus on recovery.

 Do I Need a Spinal Cord Injury Attorney?

 An attorney with experience in SCI claims will know how to identify all the best avenues for compensation available to you.
-A lawyer knows how to navigate the legal system to deliver justice for your case.
+A lawyer can navigate the legal system to deliver justice for your case.
 Most of all, an experienced spinal cord injury lawyer will always strive to protect your best interests.

 Our attorneys at Munley Law have utilized our nearly six decades of experience to help our clients win significant settlements and verdicts.
-We have worked with some of the most complex cases out there, and we continue to stay up to date on the newest laws and legal methods in Pittsburgh and throughout Pennsylvania.
+We have worked with some of the most complex cases and continue to stay current on the newest laws and legal methods in Pittsburgh and throughout Pennsylvania.